Janus1992/KSP_Starship-kOS-Interface/README.md

 # TO INSTALL:
 - Download the zip file.
 - Extract the contents to a folder.
-- Copy the contents of this folder into your /Kerbal Space Program fodler.
+- Copy the contents of this folder into your /Kerbal Space Program folder.

 # IMPORTANT: